Tammy Gibson BSc (Hons) Counselling & Psychotherapy. BACP registered.

 Training, qualifications & experience

-I am a Humanistic Integrative Counsellor with a BSc (Hons) in Counselling & Psychotherapy through The Sherwood Psychotherapy Training Institute.
+I am a Humanistic Integrative Counsellor with a BSc (Hons) in Counselling & Psychotherapy.

-I have experience of working with a wide range of issues including, shame; depression and anxiety; grief, bereavement and loss; rage and anger; confidence and self esteem; health and relationship difficulties including couples counselling.
+I have experience of working with a wide range of issues including, shame; depression and anxiety; grief, bereavement and loss; rage and anger; confidence and self esteem; health and relationship difficulties.

-I have also worked with trauma and issues which have historical roots from childhood including sexual, physical and emotional abuse which continue to impact in adulthood.
+I work with trauma and issues which have historical roots from childhood including sexual, physical and emotional abuse which continue to impact in adulthood.

 I am a registered member of the BACP and adhere to their ethical guidelines for good practice.
 I am currently working towards BACP accreditation.